AWA Belief #1: There’s just no substitute for experience.

 - Our Hiring Team meets often to revise and update our hiring practices, to uphold our equity and inclusion standards and ensure continued education on how we can keep our workplaces welcoming and a place where all staff can thrive

-- Staff are provided access to routinely updated resources to continue individual growth in the areas of Justice, Equality, Diversity and Inclusion (JEDI), including books, articles, podcasts and media suggestions to help diversify social media feeds
+- Staff are provided access to routinely updated resources to continue individual growth in the areas of Diversity, Equity, Inclusion and Justice, including books, articles, podcasts and more

 - Land Acknowledgments